kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-node.md

 ### spv

-Sends request to /spv and retrieves spv proof of a cross chain transaction.
+Sends a request to the `/spv` endpoint and retrieves a simple payment verification proof of a cross chain transaction.

 ```ts
 const spvResponse: string | Response = await spv(spv_request, '');